 Let's look at the details of the automated house.

-This is a picture of the network rack The display shows HomeSeer HS3 running, I recently upgraded to HS4-Pro with excellent results.
+This is a picture of the network rack The display shows HomeSeer HS4 running.

 From top to bottom: At the very top left is a four relay network control board.
 This board is reachable remotely as long as the internet is up and is independent of the NUC computer.
 One of the relays is wired directly into the Intel NUC computer's power supply so I can power the computer on or off or force a reboot remotely.
 The NUC is set to resume on power up and wake on Lan.
 If there is a very long power outage I need a way to power the computer back on remotely or reboot it in case of a problem.